-Mintage levels were pushed to the highest levels in years for the 1999 Silver Eagle.
+Mintage levels were pushed to the highest levels in years for the 1999 Silver Eagle (Buy on eBay).
 The main driver was the uncertainty surrounding Y2K, which caused an increased demand for physical precious metals.
 Much of the buying was concentrated in bullion Gold Eagles, which experienced record sales levels, but silver bullion also benefited.
 The mintage for the bullion 1999 American Silver Eagle rose to nearly 7.5 million, representing the highest total since 1987.

 Despite the higher mintages of this year, collectors of certified coins will have some difficultly obtaining perfect graded proof coins in PCGS and NGC holders.
 MS 70 graded coins are a difficult find in NGC holders and do not exist in PCGS holders.